haashimrehan/frc-mscout-client-2023/README.md

 Download the laptop program on https://github.com/Alexbay218/frc-mscout-core/releases/tag/v1.0.2

-Navigate to the website on the other device (https://alexbay218.github.io/frc-mscout-client-2019/)
+Navigate to the website on the other device (https://italkrobot.com/4992/scouting)

 Fill in the details on the website and click start.

-To start match scouting, click the top portion with time, cargo, and hatch displays.
+To start match scouting, click the top portion with time, cone, and cube displays.

 Notice the time is now counting down.
-Click on the other box that corresponds to each action ("Pick up hatch", etc.)
+Click on the other box that corresponds to each action ("Pick up cone", etc.)

 Wait for the time to reach -10, which will automatically end the match (this is the only way currently to end the match).